odpi/egeria-docs/site/docs/connectors/integration/apache-atlas-catalog-integration-connector.md

 Specifically this connector:

 * Publishes glossaries, glossary categories and ACTIVE glossary terms that originate from the open metadata ecosystem into Apache Atlas.
 The connector makes no attempt to detect changes to these glossary elements in Apache Atlas.
-However, such changes will be overridden the next time the integration connector refreshes the glossary metadata in Apache Atlas.
+Additionally, such changes will be overridden the next time the integration connector refreshes the glossary metadata in Apache Atlas.
 * Publishes glossaries, glossary categories and glossary terms that originate in Apache Atlas into the open metadata ecosystem.
-These elements will read-only in the open metadata ecosystem.
+These elements will be read-only in the open metadata ecosystem.

 ### Metadata ownership